MythBusters (2003 season): Lightning Strikes Tongue Piercing

-Inspired by 17-year-old Matthew Thomsen being hit by lightning near Denver in August 2003, which knocked his tongue piercing out of his mouth.
+This myth was inspired by 17-year-old Matthew Thomsen being hit by lightning near Denver in August 2003, which knocked his tongue piercing out of his mouth.

 Tree Cannon

 Beat the Breath Test

 A BACtrack B70 breathalyzer owned and operated by the San Francisco Police Department Crime Lab was used to test Adam's and Jamie's blood alcohol levels to ensure they were intoxicated.
 They then experimented to see if it is possible to pass a field sobriety test despite being over the limit, by...